Adamage/tutorials/feature_examples/tensorflow2/inspecting_tensors/README.md

 ## Configuring the demo

 Choose values for the following variables that hold parameters.
-If you change them for experimentation in a Jupyter notebook, re-run all t he cells below including this one.
+If you change them for experimentation in a Jupyter notebook, re-run all the cells below including this one.

 ```python